 - Power, Control, Wealth, The Third Industrial Revolution

 The transfer of production controls the garment industry.
-The globalisation of garment production started earlier and has expanded more than that of any other factory.
-The companies have transferred their blue-collar production activities from high-wage areas to low-cost manufacturing regions in industrialising countries.
-The enhancement of communication system and networking has played a key role in this development.
+The globalization of garment production started earlier and has expanded more than any other factory.
+The companies have transferred their blue-collar production activities from high-wage areas to low-cost manufacturing regions in industrializing countries.
+Enhancing communication systems and networking has played a key role in this development.
 Export-oriented manufacturing has brought some good returns to the industrializing nations of Asia and Latin America since the 1960s.

-But the tendency of transfer of manufacturing did not remain there.
-The rise in labor charge and activeness of trade unions were in proportion to the enhancement in economies of the Asian Tigers.
-The industry witnessed a third transfer of manufacturing from the 1980s to the 1990s, from the Asian Tigers to other developing countries – Philippines, Malaysia, Thailand, Indonesia, and China.
-The 1990s have been led by the final group of exporters, including Bangladesh, Srilanka, Pakistan, and Vietnam.
-But China was a leader in the current of the relocation as in less than ten years (after the 1980s), China emerged from nowhere to become the world’s major manufacturer and exporter of clothing.
+The tendency of transfer of manufacturing did not remain there.
+The rise in labor charges and the activeness of trade unions were in proportion to the enhancement of the economies of the Asian Tigers.
+The industry witnessed a third transfer of manufacturing from the 1980s to the 1990s, from the Asian Tigers to other developing countries – the Philippines, Malaysia, Thailand, Indonesia, and China.
+The 1990s have been led by the final group of exporters, including Bangladesh, Sri Lanka, Pakistan, and Vietnam.
+However, China was a leader in the current relocation process, as in less than ten years (after the 1980s), China emerged from nowhere and became the world’s major manufacturer and exporter of clothing.

 Bangladesh Garment Sector and Global Chain

 The presented information reveals that low labor charges are the key reason for garment manufacturing in Bangladesh.
-The practice was initiated in the late 1970s when the Asian Tiger nations were in quest of tactics to avoid Western countries’ export quotas.
-The garment units of Bangladesh are mainly relying on the ‘tiger’ nations for raw materials.
+The practice was initiated in the late 1970s when the Asian Tiger nations sought tactics to avoid Western countries’ export quotas.
+Bangladesh’s garment units mainly rely on the ‘tiger’ nations for raw materials.

-Mediators in Asian Tiger nations build an intermediary between the textile units in their home countries, where the spinning and weaving going on, and the Bangladeshi units where the cloth is cut, sewn, ironed, and packed into cartons for export.
-The same representatives of tiger nations discover the market for Bangladesh in several nations of the North.
+Mediators in Asian Tiger nations build an intermediary between the textile units in their home countries, where the spinning and weaving are going on, and the Bangladeshi branches, where the cloth is cut, sewn, ironed, and packed into cartons for export.
+The same representatives of tiger nations discovered the market for Bangladesh in several countries of the North.
 Large retail trading companies in the United States and Western Europe give most Bangladeshi garment products orders.
-Companies like Marks and Spencers (UK) and C&A (the Netherlands) control capital funds, in proportion to which Bangladeshi owners’ capital is patient.
+Companies like Marks and Spencer (UK) and C&A (the Netherlands) control capital funds, in proportion to which Bangladeshi owners’ capital is patient.
 Shirts manufactured in Bangladesh are sold in developed nations for five to ten times their imported price.